djordjeparovic/backboneWorkshop/README.md

 # backboneWorkshop
-At this moment in serbian only.
+At this moment in Serbian only.

 Pripremni materijali za Backbone radionicu. http://djordjeparovic.github.io/backboneWorkshop/